Code-Institute-Submissions/ksagep-Forth-milestone-project-MaquetteBlog_JanResub/README.md

 ## What does this website do?

 The website serves as a collection of pictures and short descriptions of different maquettes.
-The registered users could like or comment any posts.
+The registered users could take posts, like or comment any posts.
 Possibility of comment could provide a base for small conversation between users.
-The non-registered users can see the posts but they can not like or comment the posts.
+The non-registered users can see the posts but they can not take a post, like or comment the posts.

 ## UX 5 Planes